iamniraj123/project-1/README.md

 # project-1
-This is my first repository
+This is my first Git Repository
+Author - Niraj Ukande